 How to Observe Marine Corps Birthday

-It's near Arlington, Virginia.
-The iconic statue depicts six Marines raising a U.S.flag on a mountaintop during the Battle of Iwo Jima.
+The iconic statue, located between Arlington, Virginia, and Washington, D.C., depicts six Marines raising a U.S.flag on a mountaintop during the Battle of Iwo Jima.

 5 Proud Marine Corps Facts